sheldonkreger/sheldonkreger/content/understanding_config_in_elixir.md

 Under the hood, `config` is actually just a key/value list.
 You may define multiple `configs`, but they are stored as a list of lists, one list for each key you define.
 For each key, you have another key/value list, which is the actual variables.
 An example will make this clear.

-Let's assume I have an application called StatusApp.
+Let's assume I have an application called :status_app.
 I have a file called `repo.ex` which contains a module where I set up my Ecto repository:

     :::erlang
     defmodule StatusApp.Repo do
-      use Ecto.Repo, otp_app: StatusApp, adapter: Ecto.Adapters.Postgres
+      use Ecto.Repo, otp_app: :status_app, adapter: Ecto.Adapters.Postgres

       def url do
         "ecto://postgres:postgres@localhost/sn"